benjaminion/upgrading-ethereum-book/src/book.md

   - The [fork choice](https://github.com/ethereum/consensus-specs/blob/v1.2.0/specs/bellatrix/fork-choice.md) was updated to recognise the transition from proof of work to proof of stake on the beacon chain side.
   - The maximum size of gossip messages and Req/Resp chunks was increased in the [P2P spec](https://github.com/ethereum/consensus-specs/blob/v1.2.0/specs/bellatrix/p2p-interface.md) to allow for the extra size of beacon blocks due to the execution payload.
 Also, the validity rules for gossiped blocks were updated.

 In addition, continuing the changes from Altair, some penalty parameters were updated to their final values.
-These had been softened pre-Merge as we got used to running the beacon chain:
+These had been softened for the pre-Merge releases as we got used to running the beacon chain:

   - [`INACTIVITY_PENALTY_QUOTIENT`](/part3/config/preset#inactivity_penalty_quotient_bellatrix) decreased from $3 \times 2^{24}$ to $2^{24}$.
 This reduces stakes more quickly during an inactivity leak.
   - [`MIN_SLASHING_PENALTY_QUOTIENT`](/part3/config/preset#min_slashing_penalty_quotient_bellatrix) decreased from 64 to 32.
 This sets the initial slashing penalty to 1&nbsp;ETH for a validator with a full stake rather than 0.5&nbsp;ETH.